naomi-codes/csv2xml/README.md

 ## Usage

-To run the generated class file, use
+To run the generated class file and produce the XML file, use

 ```
 javac filename.java
 ```

+To transform the XML using any of the provided XSLT files, input the XML and XSLT file in the relevant fields of a formatting website such as [Free Formatter](https://www.freeformatter.com/xsl-transformer.html).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.